RNA Polymerase Group: Molecular Mechanisms of Transcription

 PhD student and Postdoctoral positions available.
 More info here.

 The properties of a cell are determined by the information encoded in its genome.
 Understanding how such information is differentially and dynamically retrieved in response to environmental changes and cellular needs is a major challenge facing molecular biology.
 The focal point of our research is a multisubunit RNA polymerase (RNAP), the enzyme that carries out the first step in gene expression, synthesis of RNA.
-By importance and conservation among the life kingdoms RNAP rivals the ribosome, yet is considerably less complex and is amenable to kinetics and mechanistic studies in well-defined in vitro systems.
+Bacterial RNAP, a five-subunit complex (ααββ’ω), represents the simplest model system for studying the fundamental mechanistic properties of all multisubunit RNAPs and is a validated target for antibacterial drugs.